 Through partnerships with industry, professional and community groups, we focus our energies on the challenges and opportunities facing those who design, build, manage and inhabit the built environment.
 The methods we use to do this range from large-scale computational and mathematical approaches, to highly nuanced philosophical or artistic approaches.
 We are especially committed to research which supports wellbeing, social justice, equity and access.

-With almost 200 active researchers and higher degree students, UNSW Built Environment is a genuine knowledge community dedicated to excellence, engagement and impact.
+With almost 200 active researchers and higher degree students, UNSW School of Built Environment is a genuine knowledge community dedicated to excellence, engagement and impact.
 We would encourage you to consider joining us as a colleague, studying a research higher degree with us, or approaching us to work on collaborative research projects.

 Professor Michael J Ostwald